by • January 29, 2020

 To help you understand the full length and breadth of this technology, we’ve compiled this complete list of iPaaS use cases:

 You may find some overlap in this list of iPaaS use cases; but ultimately, the best way to understand how an iPaaS can help your organization is to view it from as many iPaaS use cases as possible.
 Let’s start with the most exciting iPaaS use case first: Automatic API Creation.

 APIs (Application Programming Interfaces) are the “backend plumbing” that integrates data between your business applications.
 APIs connect your CRM software with your accounting, inventory, data storage, HR, and other applications.
 They also connect your apps with those of your partners, vendors, and clients.

 Hand-coding an API the traditional way is a tedious and time-consuming process, taking about 34 business days for an in-house engineer to complete.
 It’s also expensive.
-According to developer Gerard Lutterop, the cost of building a single outgoing API is about $15,000-$25,000.
-For a more comprehensive estimate, see DreamFactory’s API Calculator.
+For a comprehensive estimate, see DreamFactory’s API Calculator.